nikoandpiko/nikoandpiko/README.md

 🔭 My name's Nick and I am a full-stack developer! → [My LinkedIn](https://www.linkedin.com/in/nikoandpiko/ "LinkedIn")

-🔔 My tech stack includes (but is not limited to!)
-HTML, CSS/SCSS, JavaScript, Ruby, Rails, and git.
+🔔 My tech stack includes (but is not limited to) HTML, CSS/SCSS, JavaScript, Ruby, Rails, and git.

-🌱 I’m currently learning what one can achieve with SVG and animations!
+🌱 I’m currently learning what one can achieve with SVG and animations.
 [See some samples](https://codepen.io/collection/DLokav "codepen sample collection")

 👯 I’m looking for opportunites to build things with others!
 Drop me a line!